Plain-Simple/CLIUtil/README.md

-# CLIUtil
+# TextOutput
-A java library offering various functions for use in CLI-based applications
+A java library for printing text to console in CLI-based applications.